Easier, Faster Building Experience for AR-15 Upper Receiver

 In this article, I will be covering certain tools that will be needed to make your building experience easier and faster.
-These are the tools that I use, and the tools that you will see me using in almost all of my how-to YouTube videos.
 I always find that it is easier to have the right tool for the job, and that is the same case when it comes to building your own AR-15 upper receiver.
 For this series, I will be walking you through building an AR-15 upper receiver with a free float rail (rather than one with a delta ring).
 Let’s jump right in.

 Bench vise: My personal bench vise is a 5″ multi-purpose Master Force.
 It allows me to turn the vise both in horizontal and vertical positions.

 Roll pin holders/starters: These are like a third hand and I highly recommend them based on my personal experience.
 They hold the roll pin to help you get it started into position.
 Once you have tapped the roll pin into place enough so it stays on its own, you can switch to a roll pin punch.

 Roll pin punches: Roll pin punches are designed specifically for punching roll pins into place.
 They have a small protrusion on the tip that helps keep the roll pin in place while tapping it into place without damaging it.

 Small hammer: It isn’t always size that matters.
 Using a small hammer, usually in brass, is the best way to go.

 Upper receiver vise block: This is a key component in making sure you can properly torque down your barrel nut.
 There are many available, but they are not all created equal.
 I recommend one made out of polymer, has pins to hold the upper in place securely and also supports the upper from the inside.
 You will also see me using this block, which is a clam shell style.
 This style works, but not all of them support the inside of the upper receiver, and if you over tighten, you will leave permanent “teeth” marks on your expensive upper receiver.